cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 ---
 title: Intelligent Code Completion
 ---

 # Writing Tests

 ## Features

 IntelliSense is available for Cypress.
 It offers intelligent code suggestions directly in your IDE while writing tests.
-A typical IntelliSense popup shows command definition, code example and link to the full documentation page.
+A typical IntelliSense popup shows command definition, a code example and a link to the full documentation page.

 ### Autocomplete while typing Cypress commands